The Best Security Systems for Rural Homes in 2025

 Video Security

 Next to Vivint, ADT has the best lineup of security cameras among the security systems we tested.
 ADT’s cameras are from Google Nest — the Nest Cam (battery, indoor/outdoor), the Nest Cam (indoor, wired), and the Nest Cam with floodlight.
-They are some of the smartest security cameras, capable of person and package detection as well as facial recognition.
+They are some of the smartest security cameras we’ve tested.
+Our Nest Cams use facial recognition to send us different alerts when our neighbor is stopping by compared to when an Amazon package has been dropped off.

-We use those advanced features to sort out real threats from benign events.
+We also use this advanced technology with ADT features like Trusted Neighbor.
 For instance, our Nest Cam (battery) tells us when our house sitter, who we’ve introduced to facial recognition, arrives at our home.
-That way, we know we don’t need to check the footage just by looking at the notification.
+ADT also sends a notification to our sitter’s phone and disarms the system.
+It even unlocks the door to let them in thanks to our Yale smart lock.
 Much like with Vivint, those advanced features can create unique solutions for rural homeowners.

 Professional Monitoring